Lon Chaney: Legacy

 In 1957, Chaney was the subject of a biopic titled Man of a Thousand Faces, in which he was portrayed by James Cagney.
 The film is a largely fictionalized account, as Chaney was notoriously private and hated the Hollywood lifestyle.
 He never revealed personal details about himself or his family, once stating, "Between pictures, there is no Lon Chaney."

-Chaney's son Creighton, who later changed his name to Lon Chaney Jr., became a film actor after his father's death.
+Chaney's son Creighton, later known as Lon Chaney Jr., became a film actor after his father's death.
 Chaney Jr. is best remembered for roles in horror films, such as the title character in The Wolf Man (1941).
-In October 1997, both Chaneys appeared on commemorative US postage stamps as the Phantom of the Opera and the Wolf Man, with the set completed by Bela Lugosi as Dracula and Boris Karloff as Frankenstein's monster and the Mummy.
+In October 1997, both Chaneys appeared on commemorative US postage stamps as the Phantom of the Opera and the Wolf Man, with the set completed by Bela Lugosi as Count Dracula and Boris Karloff as Frankenstein's monster and the Mummy.

 Chaney is also the subject of the 2000 documentary feature, Lon Chaney: A Thousand Faces.
 The film was produced by silent film historian Kevin Brownlow and narrated by Kenneth Branagh.

-In the song "Werewolves of London" by Warren Zevon, both Chaney and his son Lon Chaney Jr are name-called in the last verse.
+In the song "Werewolves of London" by Warren Zevon, both Chaney and his son Lon Chaney Jr are namechecked in the last verse.

+In 2022, a biographical stage musical based on Chaney's life titled A Thousand Faces: The Lon Chaney Musical debuted at The Encore Musical Theatre Company, based out of Dexter, Michigan.
+Chaney's character was played by Danny Gardner.

 Honors

 Chaney has a star on the Hollywood Walk of Fame, located on Hollywood Boulevard.
 In 1994, Al Hirschfeld's caricature of Chaney was featured on a commemorative United States postage stamp.

 In 1929, Chaney built a stone cabin in the remote wilderness of the eastern Sierra Nevada near Big Pine, California as a retreat, hiring Paul R. Williams.
 Located in the Inyo National Forest, the cabin still stands, though it is not open to the public.
 Following his death, Chaney's famous makeup case was donated to the Los Angeles County Museum by his widow, Hazel.
 The case is occasionally displayed for the public.
 The stage theater at the Colorado Springs Civic Auditorium is also named after the actor.

+There is a street named after Chaney in San Antonio, Texas.

 Filmography

 Approximately 102 of the 157 films made by Chaney are currently classified as lost films.
-A number of others exist only in extremely truncated form or suffer severe decomposition.
+A number of the remaining 55 films exist only in extremely truncated form or suffer from severe decomposition.

+Two of Chaney's films (The Phantom of the Opera and He Who Gets Slapped) are inducted into Library of Congress' National Film Registry.